ALDCLAB/sp25-cse110-lab4/expose/javascript/part2.md

 // The difference is the var changed into let
 ```
 5. What will happen and why?
 If the code causes an error, explain why.
+Result: ERROR.
-Result: ERROR. i is not defined as it is let, which is confined into the for loop.
+i is not defined as it is let, which is confined into the for loop.
 6. What will happen and why?
 If the code causes an error, explain why.
+Result: ERROR.
-Result: ERROR. discountedPrice is not definied as it is let, which is confied into the for loop.
+discountedPrice is not defined as it is let, which is confined into the for loop.
 7. What will happen and why?
 If the code causes an error, explain why.
 Result: 150
+finalPrice is declared with let in the function but not inside the for loop.
+The last value, 150, is still accessible.
 8. What will this function return and why?
 Give a brief explanation.
 If the code causes an error, explain why.
-Result:
+Result: [50, 100, 150]
+The array contains the rounded discounted prices.

 ```
 function discountPrices(prices, discount) {